kadena-community/kadena.js/packages/libs/react-ui/CONTRIBUTING.md

 Guidelines when styling with VE:

-- Classnames should use camel-casing and always have `Class` suffix - `containerClass`
 - You should use `atoms` whenever possible since these are predefined utility class.
 If a style value that you think is commonly used is not available as a `atoms`, feel free to add it.
-- If you want to create multiple variations of a components style, use variants.
-  Variants should have a `Variant` suffix - `colorVariant`

 ### Selectors